etherfi-protocol/smart-contracts/proposals/EFIP-10.md

 The proposal introduces changes to the EtherFiNode and EtherFiNodesManager contracts to implement the whitelist mechanism:

 1. **Whitelist Management**:
-    - Addition of functions to manage the whitelist
+    - Addition of functions to manage the whitelist for `eigenPodCall` and `externalCall`
     - Implementation of checks to ensure only whitelisted operations ca be performed.

 2. **Call Forwarding Restrictions**:
-    - Modification of the `forwardCall` and `callEigenPod` functions to include the whitelist checks.
     - Ensuring that only the whitelisted operations can be performed.